 Whenever I see those blue, yellow and pink sugar substitutes on tables all across America, I think to myself…toxins.
 They are a sort of pet peeve of mine.

-I am in no way a fan of eating sugar in any regularity.
-Let’s explore why these imitation sugars have problems all their own.
+Most of you know that I am in no way a fan of eating sugar in any regularity.
+Now, let’s explore why these imitation sugars have problems all their own.

 The Word Artificial Should Raise A Red Flag

 Fake sugars like aspartame, saccharin, sorbitol, Sucralose, xylitol, and erythritol are dubbed nonnutritive because they are bankrupt of any nutrition.
 You commonly know them as Equal, NutraSweet, Sweet’N Low, Splenda, and TwinSweet.
 Or perhaps even the “natural” sugar known as stevia.
 All of these are nutrient deficient.
 All sugar alcohols are highly refined.
 These sugar substitutes are artificial and the word artificial should be enough of a red flag for you to realize that you should not consume them.